lilnouns/lilnouns-auction/README.md

 # Description

-Lil Nouns Action is client for Lil Nouns VRGDA.
+Lil Nouns Action is a client for Lil Nouns VRGDA.